Your Eyes and Ears When You’re Not Here

 Coastal Carolina Home Watch performs house-check and keyholder services for homeowners who maintain a home at the Beach but do not live here year-round.

-“My late wife and I purchased a condo in Surfside Beach back in the mid-90s,” Jack Luber, the owner, tells the Insider in an interview.
+“My late wife and I purchased a condo in Surfside Beach back in the mid-’90s,” says Jack Luber, the owner.
 “We lived in New Jersey full time and came down for vacations and would rent our place when we weren’t using it.
 But we discovered that there was no one here that we could rely on to keep an eye on it.
 We were 750 miles away and couldn’t monitor it from that distance.

 “Things happen when you’re not around and you have no way of knowing if someone isn’t checking—insects and pests, mold, cracks, leaks, fires, break-ins, vandalism, storm damage.
 And if you don’t discover those things right away, they can turn into big problems that cost a lot of money and aggravation.
 It’s very frustrating and upsetting to show up ready for a vacation, only to be greeted with a problem instead.